 Like the audio part, this works standalone.
 You don’t need to connect a computer to the iConnectAudio4+ to use it.

-In my use, the audio quality of the iConnectAudio4+ is great.
+In my use, the audio quality of the iConnectAudio4+ is great especially if you use a sound manual.
 I don’t use microphones, except for podcasting, so I don’t need fancy mic preamps.
 The audio part converts at 24bits, which is more than good enough, and there’s enough gain on board for all my uses, even my guitar.
 This is easily the best iOS audio interface I’ve used.

 But it’s not all good news for iPad users.
 For one, while the iConnectAudio4+ can power Lightning iPads and iPhones while they’re connected, it cannot power the USB-C iPad Pro.
 You’ll need to work around that limitation yourself.